error-PNF/BedwarsMod/README.md

 ## Features
 - Interactable profile viewer page to show a player's stats in every mode - `/pv <username>`
   - Find player's stats and skill index
   - Find stats for different Bedwars modes
   - Find player's socials and links to them
   - Ability to search for more players within the GUI
 - Chat Stats - `/bws <username>`
   - Prints out a players overall stats
   - Toggle between core modes
   - Click a message sent in a Bedwars lobby to view that player's stats
   - Quick and easy way to assess a player's skill level
+- Session Display
+  - Displays a HUD containing current stats from the session.
+  - Calculates current and average game time
+  - Has all basic stats inside the HUD.
+  - This can be accessed by hitting R-SHIFT or running `/ocfg`
 - Health bar switches to using hardcore hearts when you become a final kill.

 ## Planned Features
 **Remember to follow this project for updates!**
 - Session Display HUD
-    - Creates a HUD showing your stats for your current session.
+  - ~~Creates a HUD showing your stats for your current session~~
-    - Shows how long you've been playing
+  - ~~Shows how long you've been playing~~
   - Rates the skill level of the games that you have played
   - Will implement historical session tracking
 - Trap Display HUD
   - Creates a HUD to show what traps you have purchased
 - `/gloat` command
   - Prints your stats from the last game in chat, ex: Kills: 4 | Finals: 5 | Beds: 2
 - Party Skill Rating
   - Will add a command to calculate the rough skill level of everyone in your party combined or individually
 - Party Contribution Calculator
   - Calculates what everyone in your party has contributed in the games you play and ranks them
   - Helps eliminate the weakest link from the team (or poke fun at your friends)
 - Shop Inventory Overlay
   - Shows what items you have already purchased and highlights them
   - Highlights items you can and cannot afford
 - And many more... (when i think of them)

 ### Questions/Suggestions